fqqb/timeline/docs/getting-started.md

 Let's do that, and replace our event data with absolute timestamps too.

-{% include embedded-timenav.html src="/examples/getting-started3.html"
+{% include demo.html src="/examples/getting-started3.html"
                      height="100px"
                      caption="Absolute time" %}

 We've also added an [AbsoluteTimeAxis](/api/AbsoluteTimeAxis/) to this example.
 This is a special type of [Line](/api/Line/) that renders an autoranged timescale.
 This built-in axis has support for displaying absolute time in UTC or local time formats only.
-For other use cases you are recommended to write a custom [Line](/api/Line) subclass.
+For other use cases you are recommended to write a custom [Line](/api/Line/) subclass.

-well {{ page.next }}